kyegomez/Andromeda/README.md

 ## Usage

-There are two methods to use Andromeda:
+There are two methods to use Andromeda but pip does not work now.

-1. Install Andromeda via `pip install Andromeda-llm`.
-2. Clone the repository.
+1. Clone the repository.

 For detailed instructions, refer to the [Training SOP](DOCs/TRAINING.md) and [Documentation](https://github.com/kyegomez/Andromeda/blob/master/DOCs/DOCUMENTATION.md).